jessabels/grubs/documentation/backendRoutes.md

 **recipe likes**

-- GET /api/recipes/:id/likes (get likes on a recipe)
+- GET /api/recipes/likes (get all recipe likes)
 - POST /api/recipes/:id/likes (like a recipe)
 - DELETE /api/recipe/:id/likes (unlike a recipe)

 **recipe tips**

-- GET /api/recipe/:id/tips (view tips on a recipe)
+- GET /api/recipe/tips (get all recipe tips)
 - POST /api/recipes/:id/tips (post a tip on a recipe)
 - PUT /api/recipes/:id/tips (edit a tip on a recipe)
 - DELETE /api/recipes/:id/tips (remove a tip from a recipe)